softwaremill/sttp/generated-docs/out/model/model.md

 Companion objects provide methods to construct model class instances, following these rules:

-* `.parse(serialized: String): Either[String, ModelClass]`: returns an error message or an instance of the model class
+* `.parse(serialized: String): Either[String, ModelClass]`: returns an error message, or an instance of the model class
 * `.unsafeParse(serialized: String): Sth`: returns an instance of the model class or in case of an error, throws an exception.
 * `.unsafeApply(values)`: creates an instance of the model class; validates the input values and in case of an error, throws an exception.
-An error could be e.g. that the input values contain characters outside of the allowed range
+An error could be e.g. that the input values contain characters outside the allowed range
 * `.safeApply(...): Either[String, ModelClass]`: same as above, but doesn't throw exceptions.
-Instead, returns an error message or the model class instance
+Instead, returns an error message, or the model class instance
 * `.apply(...): ModelClass`: creates the model type, without validation, and without throwing exceptions

 Moreover, companion objects provide constants and/or constructor methods for well-know model class instances.
 For example, there's `StatusCode.Ok`, `Method.POST`, `MediaType.ImageGif` and `Header.contentType(MediaType)`.